A group of people 800 million strong are critical to solving our environmental crisis.

 - About a quarter of deforestation is attributed to small-scale farmers in exploited countries.
 In many cases this is a result of desperation.
 Programs that integrate tree planting into a model that also considers income opportunity help.
 They increase the potential of these individuals no longer being a major source of deforestation, but reforestation instead.

 - A decrease in poverty leads to trends that are good for the global environment.
 Economic empowerment typically results in smaller family sizes, better waste management, and increased adoption of clean energy.
 If these behaviors become more common in countries with the highest poverty rates, it will ease some of the current burden.
-Programs that sustainably reduce poverty also help the environment.
+Programs that sustainably reduce poverty also are a lifeline for the environment.

 But using outside tools and programs to create these changes is not the most effective way.
 We’ve found that local leaders who have roots in these communities are the most powerful investment we can make to achieve these outcomes.